Fresh Fava Bean Dip with Roasted Garlic, Herbs & Feta

 Whole Beans with Pods

-• If you plan to use the entire bean, including the pod, start by removing any strings from both sides of the pod.
+• If using the entire pod, remove any strings from both sides.

-• A classic way to enjoy whole beans is to sauté them with onions, garlic, cilantro, and a touch of lemon, resulting in a flavorful and hearty dish inspired by traditional recipes\
+• Sauté with onions, garlic, cilantro, and lemon for a hearty dish inspired by traditional flavors.

 Shelled Beans

-• To peel the skin off the beans, blanch them in hot water for about 5 minutes.
-Then, transfer them to an ice bath and use your thumb to pop the beans out of their skins.
+• To peel, blanch in hot water for 5 minutes, then transfer to an ice bath.
+Gently squeeze to pop them out of their skins.

 Dry Fava Beans

-• Once softened, cook the beans in a pot with ample water until they become tender.
+• Cook in a pot with water until tender.

-The creamy and mild taste of fava beans pairs well with bright and bold flavors like lemon juice, garlic, and cumin.
-The shallots provide a subtle sweetness, while the jalapeno pepper adds a spicy kick.
-The coriander and cilantro bring a fresh and herbaceous note, while the feta cheese adds a salty and tangy flavor.
-The mint provides a refreshing and cooling element to balance the other flavors.
+The creamy and mild taste of fava beans pairs beautifully with bold, bright flavors like lemon juice, garlic, and cumin.
+Shallots add a subtle sweetness, while jalapeño brings a touch of heat.
+Fresh coriander and cilantro enhance the herbaceous notes, and feta cheese contributes a salty, tangy contrast.
+A hint of mint provides a refreshing balance, rounding out the flavors of this dip.

 What to Serve with Fava Bean Dip?